 John 14:1-5 ESV — “Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you? . . .
 Thomas said to him, “Lord, we do not know where you are going.
 How can we know the way?”

 In this passage, Jesus instructed Thomas and the other disciples to believe in two figures: God and himself.
-Thomas replied by addressing Jesus as “Lord,” but still expressed doubt about what was going to take place.
-The net result is that Jesus challenged Thomas and the others to believe in one individual who was called “God” and another individual who was called “Lord.”
+In so doing, he made it clear that God is someone other than himself.
+Thomas recognized this, addressing Jesus not as “God” but as “Lord.”
+The net result of the scene is that Jesus challenged Thomas and the others to believe in one individual (the Father) who was called “God” and another individual (himself) who was called “Lord.”

 A few chapters later, Jesus reiterated his point in his high priestly prayer:

 John 17:3 ESV — And this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent.